rjaros/kvision/README.md

 KVision's design is quite similar to many non-web UI programming libraries including Swing, JavaFX, QT, WinForms and Flutter.

-KVision contains innovative connectivity interface for [Ktor](https://ktor.io/), [Jooby](https://jooby.org), [Spring Boot](https://spring.io/projects/spring-boot) and [Javalin](https://javalin.io) frameworks on the server side, which allows to build full-stack, multiplatform applications with shared common code.
+KVision contains innovative connectivity interface for [Ktor](https://ktor.io/), [Jooby](https://jooby.org), [Spring Boot](https://spring.io/projects/spring-boot) and [Javalin](https://javalin.io) frameworks on the server side, which allows to build fullstack applications with shared common code.

 **KVision is being actively developed.
 Please create an issue for any bugs or feature requests.**